JasonYao3/Goodreads_books/README.md

 # Goodreads Book Data Analysis
 "Goodreads is the world’s largest site for readers and book recommendations.
-Their mission is to help people find and share books they love."
+Their mission is to help people find and share books they love." - Goodreads

 ## Overview
 - Analyzed ~11k Goodreads book data to help readers to choose the next book they want to read.